Abdominal pain: Management

 The management of abdominal pain depends on many factors, including the etiology of the pain.
 Some behavioural changes implemented to prevent pain include: resting after a meal, chewing food completely and slowly, and avoiding stressful and high excitement situations after a meal.
 Such at home strategies may reduce the need to seek professional assistance via prevention of future abdominal pain.
 In the emergency department, a person presenting with abdominal pain may initially require IV fluids due to decreased intake secondary to abdominal pain and possible emesis or vomiting.
 Treatment for abdominal pain includes analgesia, such as non-opioid (ketorolac) and opioid medications (morphine, fentanyl).
 Choice of analgesia is dependent on the cause of the pain, as ketorolac can worsen some intra-abdominal processes.
 Patients presenting to the emergency department with abdominal pain may receive a "GI cocktail" that includes an antacid (examples include omeprazole, famotidine, magnesium hydroxide, and calcium carbonate) and lidocaine.
 After addressing pain, there may be a role for antimicrobial treatment in some cases of abdominal pain.
 Butylscopolamine (Buscopan) is used to treat cramping abdominal pain with some success.
-Surgical management for causes of abdominal pain includes but is not limited to cholecystectomy, appendectomy, and exploratory laparotomy.